 Annoyingly, the current deal on the Lloyds Avios card – which requires you to book hotel nights via Avios in order to redeem your ‘free’ Avios – still has another month to run before something (hopefully) better turns up.

 Given the downgrades to the various bonuses above, there are only three cards that I currently recommend as offering ‘best in class’ bonuses.
 Other cards do other acceptable bonuses, but you are likely to find that a better deal comes along if you are willing to wait a few months.

 This is currently an outstanding deal, which is showing no signs of going away.
-No fee for the first year and 22,000 Membership Rewards points if you are referred (see here for what 22,000 Membership Rewards points can get you – 22,000 Avios points for a start!)
-The bonus if you are not referred is lower, at 20,000 points.
+No fee for the first year and 20,000 Membership Rewards points (see here for what 20,000 Membership Rewards points can get you – 20,000 Avios points for a start!)

 If you’re looking for a Visa or Mastercard, this card remains a great deal purely for the sign-up deal.
 You get a free night in any Hilton Group property for spending £750.
 That could be worth £250 if spent wisely at a Conrad or Waldorf-Astoria branded property.

 Priority Club Black Visa

 If you are used to having Platinum status for your Holiday Inn, Crowne Plaza, Holiday Inn Express, Indigo, InterContinental etc stays, you will probably have noticed by now that you are very unlikely to requalify in 2013.
 The incredibly harsh new regime – which means only base points and not bonuses count for status – will see 80%+ of Platinum cardholders drop away, I imagine.